lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-The first step is to handle the non latin issue, given a char set and a font we will build a `String` that contains all the characters that can be rendered.
+The first step is to handle the non-latin issue.
+Given a char set and a font we will build a `String` that contains all the characters that can be rendered.

 ```java
 private String getAllAvailableChars(String charsetName) {